jmshrv/finamp/README.md

 * Deleting large items (such as playlists) will cause the app to freeze for a few seconds
 * Download indicators don't update properly
 * Very occasionally, the audio player will break and start playing songs from previous queues.
 If this happens, you have to force stop the app to stop audio playback (I think this was fixed in 0.4.0).
-* If you download an item while playing music, that item won't be played offline until you restart the app.
-This should be fixed with [audio_service 0.18.0](https://pub.dev/packages/audio_service).
+If this happens to you, please make a new Github issue with your logs, which you can get in the logs screen.
 * Seeking doesn't work with transcoded songs

-If you encounter any of these issues, please make a new Github issue with your logs, which you can get in the logs screen.

 ## Planned Features

 * Album art in offline mode
 * Transcoding support for downloads
-* Playlist management
 * Multiple users/servers
-* App icon
 * Translation support

 In the long run, I would like to look into video playback.
 I'm pretty sure I'll be able to implement it in a way that will allow for native playback of complex video formats, such as H265 and ASS subtitles.
 That's a long way off though ;).